doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

     * *Important*: If you use a custom value, avoid using [restricted usernames](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-username-requirements-when-creating-a-vm-).
   * When prompted for *adminpassword*, enter a strong password.
     * *Important*: Avoid using symbols in your password, especially [linux special characters](https://tldp.org/LDP/abs/html/special-chars.html).
 Use at least 12 characters, and stick to upper case and lower case letters and digits.
 You can use a password generator like [Strong Passwords Generator](https://strongpasswordsgenerator.net/), just disable the *Include Symbols* option.
-* Apply the terraform configuration.
+* Apply the Terraform configuration.

   ```bash
   # Initialize providers